 Bicycle Safety Improvement Fund

-This fund is dedicated to projects aimed at improving bicycle safety within the city, including bicycle facility improvements, education and outreach.
-Projects such as the creation of the Bicycle Master Plan and the 32nd Street Bike Lane Project have been funded by the Bicycle Safety Improvement Fund.
+This fund, dedicated to projects aimed at improving bicycle safety within the city, included bicycle facility improvements, education and outreach.
+The Bicycle Safety Improvement Fund contributed to the following projects: